inpsyde/WP-Stash/README.md

 #### WP Starter

 If you are using the awesome [WP Starter](https://wecodemore.github.io/wpstarter/) package, then everything will work automatically.
-It contains a MU-Loader which will take care of loading WP Stash
+It contains a MU-Loader which will take care of loading WP Stash.
+Note that you MUST NOT use WPStarter's drop in functionality to copy `object-cache.php` on build time!
+WPStash must place the drop in file on its own.
+If you want to trigger WP-Stash to create the drop in file just run a command like `wp plugin list`.

 #### WP Must-Use Plugin Loader